The Joomla Project is pleased to announce the immediate availability of Joomla 2.5.18.

 Bug Squad Leadership: Mark Dexter and Nick Savov, Co-Coordinators.

 Joomla!
 Security Strike Team

 A big thanks to the Joomla!
-Security Strike Team for their ongoing work to keep Joomla secure.
-Members include: Airton Torres, Alan Langford, Beat, Bill Richardson, David Hurley, Don Gilbert, Elin Waring, Gary Brooks, Jason Kendall, Jean-Marie Simonet, Marijke Stuivenberg, Mark Boos, Mark Dexter, Matias Griese, Michael Babker, Nick Savov, Pushapraj Sharma, Rouven Weßling.
+Security Strike Team for their ongoing work to keep Joomla! secure.
+Members include: Airton Torres, Alan Langford, Beat, Bill Richardson, Claire Mandville, David Hurley, Don Gilbert, Gary Brooks, Jason Kendall, Javier Gomez, Jean-Marie Simonet, Marijke Stuivenberg, Mark Boos, Mark Dexter, Matias Griese, Michael Babker, Nick Savov, Pushapraj Sharma, Rouven Weßling.